earthperson/MODX-Bootstrap/core/components/bootstrap/docs/readme.txt

 Dependencies (will be installed automatically): BreadCrumb, If, Wayfinder.

 You can go to the System Settings and set setting bootstrap.dropdown_disabled to 0 or 1.
 If equal to 1 then the upper menu item that has child pages will be possible to click and go to the corresponding page.
-For more information about see this Stack Overflow page: http://stackoverflow.com/questions/8878033/how-to-make-twitter-bootstrap-menu-dropdown-on-hover-rather-than-click

 == Installation ==